Kochiyama/proffy-api/README.md

 Output expected:
 `git version 2.25.1`

+The versions can vary, if they vary too much and some bug occur, unninstall the current version and install the exact version of outputs above.

 ## Set up the API

-Clone this repository, Into your terminal At your projects folder run:
+Clone this repository, into your terminal run:
 ```
 git clone https://github.com/Kochiyama/proffy-api
 ```

-Then change directory to the proffy-api folder, run:
+Then change the actual directory to the proffy-api folder, run:
 ```
 cd proffy-api
 ```